Session 1 – June 20-23

 The Enablers are woven into the flow of every aspect of the conferences, unpacking the scripture in keynotes, organizing large group recreation activities, leading in worship, and building the conference community as they ARE the small group leaders.

-The Enabler Program is entering its 25th year!
+The Enabler Program is entering its 26th year!
 It is with joy and thanksgiving that we acknowledge the hundreds of young adults who have been impacted by this program.
 Many continue in full time Christian ministry and a majority continue to worship, serve, and fellowship in faith communities around the nation.
-Applications are due by January 15, 2018.

 Genevieve is the Director of Middle School Ministry at White Memorial Presbyterian Church in Raleigh, North Carolina.
 She oversees middle school programs, classes and trips; coordinates adult leaders who are called to work with sixth, seventh, and eighth graders; and, perhaps most importantly, provides support and care for middle school students.
 Genevieve most recently, served as Associate Youth Director at Edenton Street United Methodist Church in Raleigh after working as the full-time Summer and Adventure Camp Coordinator at Camp Don Lee.